jgtiu/c-and-cpp/completed-rectangle-intersection-code.md

 ```

 # Meta
-I wrote this in Markdown because this C code won't run without some code to make it compile.
+- I wrote this in Markdown because this C code won't run without some code to make it compile.

+- Reference: Coursera.
+Writing, Running, and Fixing Code in C. Week 1.
+Step 5.
+Reading: Completed Rectangle Intersection Code.